UniversalDependencies/docs/_en-dep/name.md

-If a name contains function words in another language than English, we also use the `name` relation.
+If a name contains a function word in another language than English, we also use the `name` relation.

 ~~~ sdparse
 Río de la Plata